 Ingredients and Substitutions

 Mangoes: You’ll need to go for yellow mangoes such as Autolfo, Champagne, Philippine, Carabao, or Indian mangoes.
-These mangoes are already naturally sweet with a very silky and soft texture.
+These mangoes are already naturally sweet with a very silky and soft texture. you’re off-season, you can try looking for frozen Philippine mangoes as well.

 Instructions

-Prepare the mangoes by slicing around two mangoes into thin strips.
-There should be enough strips to cover the top of your cake.
+Prepare the mangoes by slicing around two mangoes into thin strips and chopping the remaining mangoes for filling the individual layers.

 To begin layering, spread a layer of the whipped cream mixture onto the bottom of your glass dish.

 Place a layer of graham crackers on top, followed by whipped cream, then diced mangoes.
+Continue this process t achieve 3 to 4 layers.

-Tips
+Pro Tips

-Play around with the design: A classic mango float design is simply layering the mango slices on top of each other like above.
+Play around with the design: A classic design is simply layering the mango slices on top of each other like above.
 You could also try experimenting with other designs such as a rose pattern.
 Here’s one that I recently did for my annual Friendsmas potluck!

 FAQs (Frequently Asked Questions)